Amara Deepam (1977 film): Plot

 Hari and Shiva Prasad are siblings.
 One day Shiva accidentally breaks their family photo.
 Hari beats Shiva and runs away from home.
 Hari is brought up by a notorious smuggler (Kaikala Satyanarayana).
-The smuggler changes Hari's name into Shri Krishna which was his deceased son's name.
+The smuggler changes Hari's name to Shri Krishna, which was his deceased son's name.
 Krishna (Krishnam Raju) grows up to be an immoral man who uses women for his own pleasure.
 He falls in love with Parvati (Jayasudha), who is his adoptive sister Madhavi's (Madhavi) friend.
-However, Parvati and Shiva Prasad (Murali Mohan) love each other.
-When Krishna proposes to Parvati, she refuses.
+When Krishna proposes to Parvati, she refuses because Parvati and Shiva Prasad (Murali Mohan) love each other.
 A jealous Krishna attempts to kill Shiva Prasad.
 He accidentally sees their childhood photo and realises that Shiva is his own younger brother.
 He arranges Shiva Prasad and Parvati's marriage.
 Shiva Prasad becomes aware of Krishna's love for Parvati.
 He misunderstands the situation and doubts Parvati's devotion towards him.
 Krishna learns of this and decides to kill himself for his brother's happiness.

 Cast

 Soundtrack

-The music was composed by Chellapilla Satyam.
+The music was composed by Satyam.